github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

 {% data reusables.package_registry.authenticate-packages-github-token %}

-### Authenticating with a personal access token
+### Authenticating with a {% data variables.product.pat_generic %}

 {% data reusables.package_registry.required-scopes %}

 You can authenticate to {% data variables.product.prodname_registry %} with Docker using the `docker` login command.

-To keep your credentials secure, we recommend you save your personal access token in a local file on your computer and use Docker's `--password-stdin` flag, which reads your token from a local file.
+To keep your credentials secure, we recommend you save your {% data variables.product.pat_generic %} in a local file on your computer and use Docker's `--password-stdin` flag, which reads your token from a local file.

 {% ifversion fpt or ghec %}
 {% raw %}